-Sucralose: A Comprehensive Safety ReviewBerry C, Brusick D, Cohen SM, Hardisty JF, Grotz VL, Williams GM: Sucralose non-carcinogenicity: A review of the scientific and regulatory rationale.
-Nutrition and Cancer: An International Journal.68: published online September 21, 2016
+Berry C, et al. Sucralose non-carcinogenicity: A review of the scientific and regulatory rationale.
+Nutrition and Cancer: An International Journal.68: published online September 21, 2016.

-This comprehensive safety review of sucralose concludes that sucralose is non-carcinogenic and safe for all consumers to use.
-This review was published in the journal Nutrition and Cancer and was conducted by experts in pathology, genotoxicity and toxicology, at the request of the makers of SPLENDA® Sweeteners.
+This publication lays out the thorough process used by experts to assess the carcinogenicity of a new food ingredient, and reviews the research conducted to investigate the potential for sucralose to be carcinogenic.
+This important review, published in the journal Nutrition and Cancer, was conducted by experts in pathology, genotoxicity and toxicology, at the request of the makers of SPLENDA Sweeteners.
 The review includes both independently conducted and industry-funded research on sucralose chemistry, pharmacokinetics, metabolism, toxicity, genotoxicity, and long-term safety - including carcinogenicity, identified through a comprehensive search of electronic databases.
-The review clearly lays out the framework used by health and regulatory authorities around the world when they assess the potential carcinogenicity of food ingredients and simultaneously provides a comprehensive review of the many years of sucralose research important to consider when assessing cancer-causing potential.
+Based on the framework used by health and regulatory authorities around the world for assessing potential carcinogenicity, the authors verify how research clearly demonstrates that sucralose is not cancer-causing.

 - There is no evidence of chemical concerns or toxicity;

 The findings in this review are consistent with the reviews by the U.S. Food and Drug Administration (FDA), the European Food Safety Authority (EFSA), Health Canada, and many other health and regulatory agencies worldwide all that have approved sucralose as safe for consumption by the entire population.View full article Back to top

 Magnuson BA, et al. Biological Fate of Low Calorie Sweeteners Nutrition Reviews.
 2016; 74(11):670–689.